 - Insurance companies

-The firm generally requires a minimum account size of $5 million.
+The firm generally requires a minimum account size of $5 million, though exceptions might be made in certain circumstances at the discretion of the firm.
 Oxford generally evaluates the financial situation of each client prior to engagement in order to determine whether its fees are justified for the desired services.
 If it finds that it isn’t, Oxford will advise the client not to proceed.

 Services Offered by Oxford Financial Group